Koma Shrine: Tourism

 Approximately 300,000 tourists visit the shrine annually.
 The shrine is located about 20 minutes on foot from JR East Komagawa Station.

 Religious function

-The shrine deifies a Prince Go Yak'gwang (高若光) of the Koma clan (later known as Genbu Jakkō (玄武若光)).
+The shrine deifies a Prince Ko Yak'gwang (高若光) of the Koma clan (later known as Genbu Jakkō (玄武若光)).
 Yakgwang reportedly introduced the cultivation of silkworms and mulberry, leading to his deification as Koma Myojin following his death.

 Its hereditary kannushi are believed to be his descendants.
 The shrine is currently presided over by Koma Fumiyasu, whom according to the Koma-shi keizu genealogical scroll is a sixty-second generation direct descendant of Jakkō.

 Koma clan residence

 The Koma clan residence (高麗家住宅, Koma-ke jyutaku) located adjacent to the shrine precincts was built in the Keichō era (1596-1615).
 It is a thatch roofed irimoya-gabled building and was designated as a National Important Cultural Property in 1976.